skx/maildir-tools/README.md

 * `#{06index}` means left-pad the `index` field with `0` until it is 6 characters wide.
 * `#{20subject}` means truncate the subject at 20 characters if it is longer.

-In addition to the padding/truncation there is one more special case which is the support of displaying email addresses.
-For example if you had a message from: `"Steve Kemp" <steve@steve.fi>` then the contents of `#{from}` would be that string.
+In addition to the padding/truncation there is one more special case which is related to formatting email address.
+For example if you received a message from me and you tried to display the output of the `From:` header using `#{from}`  you'd see the following:

+* `Steve Kemp <steve@example.fi>`

-You might prefer to use:
+You might prefer to see only the name, or the email-address, so you could add a suffix to your format-string:

-* "`#{from.name}`" to receive the output "Steve Kemp".
+* "`#{from.name}`" would show "Steve Kemp".
-* "`#{from.email}`" to receive the output "<steve@steve.fi>".
+* "`#{from.email}`" would show "<steve@example.fi>".

+This works for any of the headers which might contain email-addresses, such as `To:`, `From:`, `Bcc:`, `Cc:`, etc.

 ## Scripting Usage: Message Display

-In the UI there is support for displaying a single message, via the use of:
+There is support for displaying a single message, via the use of:

 `$ maildir-tools message path/to/maildir/cur/foo:2,S`

-The output of this is currently hardwired, but in the future we might allow it to be changed via a template-file.
+This subcommand uses an embedded template to control how the message is formatted.
+If you wish to format the message differently you can specify the path to a template-file to use:

+`$ maildir-tools message -template /path/to/template.txt ...`

+To help you write a new template you can view the contents of the default one via:

+`$ maildir-tools message -dump-template`